Information for New First-Time-in-College International Students

 Once all of the above has been has been received and approved the college will begin preparing the Form I-20 packet for the applicant to take to the U.S. Embassy or Consulate to obtain an F-1 visa for entry into the U.S. as a student.
 Please note that the U.S. government does not permit an I-20 to be created more that 120 days prior to the first day of the term the applicant plans to attend.
 You will need to provide the SEVIS I901 fee* payment receipt.

 *For more information on SEVIS I-901 click here.

 III.
 Arrival at the State College of Florida

 The U.S. governament permits students to arrive in the U.S. up to 30 days before the start of the semester they plan to attend.
 You will need this time to become familiar with the area and find and secure housing and transportation.
 SCF requires that you have taken the college placement test, if necessary, scheduled or attended a new student orientation, registered for 12 credit hours or more and paid all tuition and fees at least one week prior to the start of the term.

-Please stop by the Educational Records office before classes begin with your stamped I-20, I-94, passport and visa.
+Please stop by the Admissions and Records office before classes begin with your stamped I-20, I-94, passport and visa.

 Health/Accident Insurance: This site lists Health/Accident Insurance Companies as well as the required Health/Accident Insurance Form.
 This form must be submitted with the above required documents or submitted upon arrival in the United States.
 This form should be on file in the Educational Records Office after the I-20 has been issued to the student AND BEFORE THE FIRST DAY OF CLASS.
 Failure to do so will prevent any future class registration until the Health/Accident Insurance Form is submitted and approved.